Hello, world

 Run the tests and you'll see it pass.

-When our tests succeed after implementing a new feature, it's time to refactor.
+Time for refactoring.
 Let's take this opportunity to learn how to use the case

 statement.